orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Ebuilds with multiple critical vulnerabilities may be dropped.
   - Ebuilds that use the webapp eclass or use login for the web app should support ssl for login even though upstream instructions are not provided.

+* Reproducible performance minimums:
+  - Gaming contexts should be 60 FPS or higher for newer games at 1080p or default game resolution.
+  - Gaming contexts must have no less than 30 FPS for older games at 640x480 or default game resolution.
+  - Movie contexts must never be less than 24 FPS.
+  - Live video or news should be 30 FPS but never less than 24 FPS at 360p.
+  - Studio audio production must never have skips or jitter.
+  - Live radio or live audio production should almost never have skips or jitter.
+  - Bump -O* flags that dip below movie like performance (24 FPS).
+  - The kernel uptime must be 24 hours or more.
+  - Network servers uptime must be 6-7 days or more.
+  - Long processing should be -O3 except when unit tests fail or when bugs manifest.
+If a bug is encountered, the -O* should be downgraded until the bug disappears.
+  - -Ofast can only be used in artistic packages but not in financial and not in life-support packages.
+It should be filtered out in those contexts.

 * Auto bumping:
   - (See also the general principles section above.)